wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 Rules are the way to reach the right agent.
 Rules can be composed and dynamically modified

-A ruleset is a list of rules.
+A rule set is a list of rules.
 Rules are evaluated against each queue member (agent) in order to see if it matches.
 The call is distributed according to the matching rule.

 Each rule has two parts: